Samsung/netcoredbg/README.md

 ### Unix

-NetCoreDbg's build requires Microsoft's .NET framework, and as such, NetCoreDbg can only be built in Linux.
+NetCoreDbg's build requires Microsoft's .NET, and as such, NetCoreDbg can only be built in Linux.
 Microsoft supports a few distributions, the details of which can be found here: https://docs.microsoft.com/en-us/dotnet/core/install/linux.

 #### Prerequisites